AuroraÕs Tale

 Concern crossed AuroraÕs face as she remembered that Beni was inside The Lance, strapped down so tight he could barely twitch a finger, and so very vulnerable.

 The Porturegans had not entirely rejected fuel boosters yet; without antigrav the huge rockets were the only way to get things into space.
 Although design evolution had markedly increased safety, reliability and cost, The Lance was still strapped to what was effectively a huge pillar of fuel.
-All it required was a spark, something an Arion GAR would be happy to provide.
+All it required was a spark, something an Aurean GAR would be happy to provide.

 It was a small hope, but one that she clung to, because there was absolutely nothing else she could do to protect her lover.

 Her sharp eyes spotted dark shapes rising on the valleyÕs rise and knew the grace period was over.
-The Arions had arrived and she had thirty eight minutes to stop them from crossing a thousand meters.
+The Aureans had arrived and she had thirty eight minutes to stop them from crossing a thousand meters.
 Two thousand if she included the distance to the LanceÕs rail.

 Aurora smiled resolutely.
 There couldnÕt be more than a battalion of them; it shouldnÕt be hard.